hmartiniano/faz/README.rst

 called "file1" was already present in the directory the program was run, the first task would not be executed.

 The code sections, are all the lines in betweeen the two task lines.
-In these two tasks, they are just are just plain bash commands, but could be, for example, python code
+In these two tasks, they are just are just plain bash commands but could be, for example, python code

 .. code-block:: python